 Best time to visit Sibenik

-The best time to visit Sibenik is between June and August.
-These are the hottest months and have the least rain.
-As is to be expected though, this is the area’s busiest time of year so it can be harder to get a good deal on accommodation.
+The weather in Sibenik, and Croatia in general, is best between June and August as these are the hottest months and have the least rain.
+As is to be expected though, this is the busiest time of year in Sibenik, so it can be harder to get a good deal on accommodation.

 For those wanting to avoid the tourist crowds, the weather is still reasonable in both May and September.
 You may have a few rainy days but, unless you’re extremely unlucky, it shouldn’t be too bad.